 Remember, you can gain referent power over your students if you communicate effectively and build a strong relationship with your pupil.
 With this, you will understand them and their needs.
 Based on this, you will work to facilitate their development in both academic and personal life.

-As for expert power, your students see you to be a master in your field, having a piece of special knowledge.
+As for expert power, your students see you as a master in your field, having a piece of special knowledge.
 So, they respect you a lot and therefore behave according to your established standards of behavior.
 With this, they believe there is a lot to be learned from you if the learning environment is enabling.

 Most often, this power is not recognized and used by teachers.
 This is because the teaching profession is a humble one where an expert teacher doesn’t trumpet their expertise and success.
 With that, some other stakeholders don’t acknowledge the expertise of the teacher.